james-knott-iw/spring-boot-dockerised/README.md

 # spring-boot-dockerised

-This repository contains two versions of Spring Boot applications that can be Dockerised.
+This repository contains demonstrations of two versions of Spring Boot applications that can be Dockerised.
 The first, [Hello World](#hello-world) is a simple hello world application.
-The second, [Demo API](#demo-api) is an API that allows you to create an Person Entities and Pet Entities.
+The second, [Demo API](#demo-api) is an API that allows you to create an Person entities and Pet entities.
 Where one Person can have many Pets.

 ## System Requirements